 We strongly recommend purchasing travel insurance for this workshop.
 Look for a policy that includes medical coverage, trip interruption or cancellation, and emergency evacuation.
 This is a good safeguard in the event of illness, injury, or other unexpected disruptions.
 While we’ll do our best to support you if something goes wrong during the trip, you are ultimately responsible for your own medical care, travel adjustments, and early departure if needed.
 Travel insurance gives you peace of mind so you can focus on what matters: sketching, exploring, and being present.

-Hotel Catedral, Our Hotel
+Hotel Catedral, Suggested Hotel

 Hotel Catedral is a thoughtfully restored boutique hotel located just steps from Mexico City's Zócalo and the Metropolitan Cathedral, making it an ideal home base for our workshop.
 The hotel blends modern comfort with deep historical roots—its Pyramid Tower is uniquely built atop the ancient Ehecatl-Quetzalcoatl temple, visible in the lobby.
 Rooms are clean, quiet, and well-appointed, featuring pillowtop beds, premium linens, espresso makers, and free Wi-Fi.Many rooms offer views of the cathedral or the city skyline.
 Guests can enjoy a rooftop terrace, multiple dining options, and a concierge team ready to assist with local recommendations.
 The hotel also offers free parking, 24/7 room service, and a business center.